Yusprog/Yusprog/ReadMe.md

 Hi!
 I'm Yusuf, a fourth-year Computer Science student at Concordia University, deeply passionate about the intersection of software development and finance. :)

-I'm currently building a financial mobile application, with a backend powered by Spring Boot and PostgreSQL, and AI-driven features to enhance insights and decision-making.
+I'm currently building a financial mobile application, with a backend powered by Spring Boot and PostgreSQL, with AI-driven features to enhance insights and decision-making.
 Stay tuned!